JeelDobariya38/os-dev-guide/Notes/README.md

 ## User Input (just a character)

 Below code, is used to take the input from user.
-It take single char as input and print on screen.
+It take single char as input and print it on screen.

 ```nasm
 bits 16